MuhammadUsamaSiddiqui/circular_countdown_timer/README.md

         // true for reverse countdown (max to 0), false for forward countdown (0 to max)
         isReverse: false,

+        // true for reverse animation, false for forward animation
+        isReverseAnimation: false,

         // Optional [bool] to hide the [Text] in this widget.
         isTimerTextShown: true,